Eligibility for Healthcare Ethics Consulting Certification

 Meeting the qualifying hours for certification eligibility

-Many healthcare ethics consultants (HECs) wonder about meeting eligibility criteria if they work in a setting where consult volumes may be lower than in other specialty areas.
-The case study below provides an example of how an HEC in a pediatric hospital setting, with low consult volumes, would meet the experience criteria of 400 hours of healthcare ethics experience, related to the major domains of the content outline, within the previous 4 years.
+Many healthcare ethics consultants (HECs) wonder about meeting eligibility criteria if they work in a setting where ethics consult volumes may be lower than in other specialty areas.
+The case study below provides an example of how an HEC in a pediatric hospital setting, with low ethics consult volumes, would meet the experience criteria of 400 hours of healthcare ethics experience, related to the major domains of the content outline, within the previous 4 years.
 Required experience is set forth in the content outline for the examination.
 Activities that count toward 2.1 hours per week or 1 day per month include far more than just the “in-the-room” work of doing a specific ethics consult.

 400 hours broken down

-- 30 minutes of fielding the request for the consult and clarifying the nature and topic of the request
+- 30 minutes of fielding the request for the ethics consult and clarifying the nature and topic of the request

 - 30 minutes of consulting with other ethics colleagues or staff members about the request